 Even if you don't have a boat or a car, Triton Cove is accessible locally by public transportation, as Mason Transit Authority and Jefferson County Transit stop here.

-Triton Cove State Park is a 29-acre day-use park with 555 feet of saltwater shore on Hood Canal.
-This small park provides an ADA-accessible boat launch and great views of Hood Canal.
-It also provides excellent off- and near-shore fishing access.
-Future plans include possible camping facilities.
+Triton Cove State Park is a 30-acre day-use park with 555 feet of saltwater shore on Hood Canal.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

-A daily watercraft launching permit for $7 and a trailer dumping permit for $5 is available at the park.
+- A one-day Discover Pass and a daily launch permit.
+A daily watercraft launching permit for $7 can be purchased at the park.
 Annual permits also may be purchased at Washington State Parks Headquarters in Olympia, at region offices, online, and at parks when staff are available.